Image of quaint German town on the water

 Courses

-Students will register for up to 4.5 summer session credits through Michigan Technological University and pay the associated tuition costs.
-Courses offered include:
+Students will register for 3 to 4.5 summer session credits through Michigan Technological University and pay the associated tuition costs.
+Students must enroll in either HU 3263 or HU 3286.
+Students may enroll in PE 0175 and/or PE 1210.

 All courses meet General Education requirements.
-HU 3263 counts towards the German minor and satisfies upper-level HASS requirements.
+HU 3263 and HU 3286 count towards the German minor.
+HU 3263 satisfies upper-level HASS requirements and HU 3286 may be taken in lieu of Global Issues.

-Most of the readings and films for the course will be completed prior to traveling to Germany so that students will be able to devote most of their time to exploring sites of interest.
-Students will be encouraged to consider alternative perspectives and ways of understanding the world in course discussions.
-Each student will keep a journal of their travels and will complete a project which they will present via Zoom on June 10 and 11, 2024.
+Students will complete some of the assignments prior to traveling to Germany so that they will be able to devote most of their time to exploring sites of interest and conducting on-site research.
+Students will have the opportunity to consider alternative perspectives and ways of understanding the world in course discussions and planned activities.
+Each student will keep a journal of their travels and will complete a project which they will present via Zoom in June 2025.

 Lush, green evergreen trees in the National Park Sachsen Switzerland